A company can streamline its operation with authorisations granted by Customs. The authorisations are free of charge.

 How to apply for a change to an authorisation?

-In most cases a change to an authorisation is applied for electronically in the Authorisation Service.
+In most cases a change to an authorisation is applied for electronically in the Authorisations and Decisions Service.
 In some cases a change is applied with a form.
 Check the authorisation type descriptions on these pages to know which application procedure to use.

 When corporate arrangements are imminent, contact the Business Information Service well in advance and find out how to act in that situation.
 A company merger or division usually cause changes to the authorisations granted by Customs.
 Forming a new company (new business ID) requires completely new authorisations.
 When the business ID changes it is not a question of a change to an authorisation, therefore, a new authorisation must be applied for.